How to Get Into a Spooky Mood: 14 Scary Things to Do

 Listen to all of the nighttime forest sounds.
 Branches moving and snapping.
 Animals rustling in the leaves.
 Owls hooting.
 The wind blowing in the canopy.

 Imagine all the creepy, ghoulish things that could be hiding in the trees.
 Yes.
-The woods is the best place for a scary setting.
+The woods are the best place for a scary setting.

 Seven Frightening Things to Do in the Woods